anthonycroft/weather-dashboard/README.md

 Displays current climate and 5 day forecast for major towns and cities.
 Uses the https://api.openweathermap.org/ API.

 ## Description
-The app allows users to search weather conditions for locations stored in the openweathermap.org (OWM) database - currently some 200,000 world-wide locations.
+The app allows users to search weather conditions for locations stored in the openweathermap.org (OWM) database - currently some 200,000 locations world-wide.

 Upon entering the city name a search is made to retrieve the latitude and longitude via the following URL: